The IAS Visa Wizard is the easy way to find the correct visa for you

 The UK Business Visitor Visa is different from the Tier 1 Entrepreneur or Investor Visa as it only allows you to visit the UK on a short-term basis to do certain activities.
 With it, you can visit the UK for a period of six months or less.
 If you are visiting as an academic business visitor, you can visit for a period of up to 12 months.

 Our expert immigration lawyers can spend time discussing your plans to visit the UK to help you decide if the Short-Term Business Visitor Visa UK is the correct route for you.
 If you qualify, we will help you to prepare your application and perform an extensive document check.

 Your lawyer will prepare you a Letter of Representation informing the Home Office of your case and its merits which will be submitted alongside your application form.
 Our services also include completing your application to the highest standard and liaising with the Home Office during your application.
-Contact us to receive professional advice from one of our immigration lawyers.
+Contact us on 0333 363 8577 or make an enquiry online to receive professional advice from one of our immigration lawyers.